 The Gulabpur Khanqah in Shigar valley, Skardu, Baltistan, was awarded the 2010 Asia-Pacific Award of Distinction in Cultural Heritage by UNESCO.
 For nine consecutive times, the Aga Khan Trust for Culture (AKTC) has won a UNESCO Asia Pacific Cultural Heritage Award for its conservation efforts in Pakistan’s Gilgit-Baltistan province.
 For more information, please read the press release.

 The Talloires Network and the MacJannet Foundation awarded their first annual MacJannet Prize for Global Citizenship (2009) to the Urban Health Program based at the Aga Khan University in Karachi, Pakistan.
 This innovative and long-standing programme run by Aga Khan University’s Department of Community Health Sciences provides critical health and socio-economic support to the squatter settlements of Karachi.
 While its impact has been far-reaching in a number of areas, it has had a notable effect on malnutrition, which has been cut by half in programme areas.
-For more information, please read the MacJannet Foundation's press release.
+For more information, please visit the MacJannet Foundation website.

 The Building and Construction Improvement Program (BACIP) – a built environment improvement initiative by the Aga Khan Planning and Building Service, Pakistan – has been selected as the best project in Pakistan for the World ENERGY GLOBE Award (2008).
 Out of a total of 800 entries from 111 countries, BACIP has won the award for Pakistan.
 Last year, the Alternate Energy Development Board (AEDB) was selected for the award for Pakistan.
 For more information, please visit the Energy Globe website.